doublethreedigital/blaze/README.md

 ## Installation

 Installing Blaze is simple!
-All you need to do is require Blaze as a dependency in your app:
+All you need to do is require Blaze as a Composer dependency:

 ```
 composer require doublethreedigital/blaze